*** Click HERE to enjoy Saren’s episode on the 3 in 30 Podcast. It covers everything in this post.

 1. Tuck in time is more important than ever.

-While the bedtime routine of helping kids brush their teeth, get their PJ’s on, say their prayers and reading a book together gradually went away as my kids got older, I’ve found that some golden moments can still happen at bedtime.
+While the bedtime routine of helping kids brush their teeth, get their PJ’s on, say their prayers and reading a book together gradually went away as my kids got older, I’ve found that some important connections can and should still happen at bedtime.
 Once the kids seem to have settled into their beds at night, I have made it a practice to go into their rooms, give them a kiss on their forehead and tell them one thing I noticed that they did great that day or something I appreciate about them.
+Sometimes they’re already asleep when I go into their rooms, in which case I take a moment to take in how beautiful their sleeping faces are, tuck the covers around them and give them a little kiss – which sometimes wakes them up and results in a chance to tell them I love them and hope they sleep well.
 This little practice makes me feel so much love for my kids and helps them to feel like I really see the good in them.
-Sometimes these quick tuck in times lead to a quick talk about something that’s been on their mind but most often, it’s just a 10-30 second interchange that leaves both of us feeling warm and happy towards each other.
+Sometimes these quick tuck in times lead to an important talk about something that’s been on their mind but most often, it’s just a 10-30 second interchange that leaves both of us feeling warm and happy towards each other.
 I walk out of their rooms feeling that lovely golden feeling you get when you did something right as a parent.

 2. Respect and get excited about their abilities and interests – “If it’s important to you, it’s important to me.”